Hon Dr. Linah Jebii Kilimo, Founder

 Why the Foundation?

-The proposed Jebii Kilimo Foundation will therefore advance Peace Building through the following thematic areas;
+The Jebii Kilimo Foundation is advancing the following thematic areas;

 Hon Dr. Kilimo has personally supported these initiatives over the last 10 years, specifically in the Marakwet East Constituency.
 A foundation is necessary to;